-Alastair Miller’s latest hand-made creation, the Coodercaster, screams “MOJO!” from top to bottom.
+Alastair Miller’s latest hand-made creation, the Miller Coodercaster, screams “MOJO!” from top to bottom.
 A great selection of vintage hardware and electronics are paired beautifully with Millar’s own Bocote neck and hand-wound pickup to create a guitar that feels just familiar enough, yet still stands out from the crowd.

 Here are some audio samples of the guitar being played by James Robertson (bio at the bottom of the post)